Sale of land (Public Auctions) Regulations 2014

 - • when you negotiate with us in respect of purchasing or renting a property;

-- • when you provide your details to us at an "open for inspection" property or an auction;
+- • when you provide your details to us at a sale or rental (private or public) "open for inspection" property or an auction;

 - • when we inspect a rental property or property for sale;